Born at Temple, Midlothian.

 Rejoined the regiment from Scutari on the 13th of February 1855.

-From Private to Corporal: 30th of September 1857:
+From Private to Corporal, 30th of September 1857:

 "Absent", on the 7th of November, confined in the Guard-Room, 8th - 9th of November and reduced to Private by a Regimental Court-martial on the 10th of November 1858.
-Discharged "time expired", from Aldershot on the 8th of May 1863.

 Served 12 years 83 days.